jesrav/custom-vision-utils/README.md

 ````

 # Example usage
+The examples below will use images stores locally, but you could equally use Azure blob storage,
+as long as the [right environment variable are set](##Required-environment-variables).

 ## Creating Custom Vision projects
-Define your projects in yaml and create the projects
+Define your projects in yaml.
 ````yaml
 projects: